GFZ/enpt/docs/tutorial.rst

 :ref:`algorithm_description` section of this documentation for more information on the underlying algorithms.

 Open the EnPT GUI to run the processing chain.
 You can find it here:
-:menuselection:`QGIS 3.xx --> EnMAP-Box --> Processing Toolbox --> EnMAP-Box --> Pre-Processing --> EnMAP processing tools algorithm`.
+:menuselection:`QGIS 3.xx --> EnMAP-Box --> Processing Toolbox --> EnMAP-Box --> Pre-Processing --> EnMAP processing tool algorithm`.

 .. image:: img/tut__screenshot_enpt_enmapboxapp.png